 - Go to www.pearsonmylabandmastering.com. - Under Register, select Student - Confirm you have the information needed, then select OK!
-Register now. - Enter your instructor's NEW course ID: mehta85572, and Continue. - Enter your existing Pearson account username and password to Sign In.
-(You have an account if you have ever used a Pearson MyLab & Mastering product, such as MyMathLab, MyITLab, MySpanishLab, MasteringBiology or MasteringPhysics) - If you don't have an account, select Create and complete the required fields (please make sure you enter your SHSU email address). - Enter the following access code: MYMARK-SHELL-RETCH-HOGUE-TRAWL-SORES - From the You're Done! page, select Go To My Courses. - On the My Courses page, select the course name Principles of Marketing Fall 2017 MKTG 3310.02 Post Harvey to start your work.
+Register now. - Enter your instructor's course ID: mehta95434, and Continue. - Enter your existing Pearson account username and password to Sign In.
+(You have an account if you have ever used a Pearson MyLab & Mastering product, such as MyMathLab, MyITLab, MySpanishLab, MasteringBiology or MasteringPhysics) - If you don't have an account, select Create and complete the required fields (please make sure you enter your SHSU email address). - From the You're Done! page, select Go To My Courses. - On the My Courses page, select the course name Principles of Marketing Spring 2018 to start your work.